skypjack/entt/docs/md/entity.md

 registry.on_construct<my_type>().connect<&entt::registry::emplace_or_replace<a_type>>();
 ```

-Similarly, the code shown below removes `a_type` from an entity whenever
+Similarly, the code below removes `a_type` from an entity whenever `my_type` is
-`my_type` is assigned to it:
+assigned to it:

 ```cpp
 registry.on_construct<my_type>().connect<&entt::registry::remove<a_type>>();
 ```

-A dependency can also be easily broken as follows:
+A dependency is easily _broken_ as follows:

 ```cpp
 registry.on_construct<my_type>().disconnect<&entt::registry::emplace_or_replace<a_type>>();
 ```

-There are many other types of dependencies.
+There are many other types of _dependencies_.
 In general, most of the functions
-that accept an entity as the first argument are good candidates for this
+that accept an entity as their first argument are good candidates for this
 purpose.

 ### Invoke

-Sometimes it's useful to directly invoke a member function of a component as a
-callback.
-It's already possible in practice but requires users to _extend_ their
-classes and this may not always be possible.<br/>
-The `invoke` helper allows to _propagate_ the signal in these cases:
+The `invoke` helper allows to _propagate_ a signal to a member function of a
+component without having to _extend_ it:

 ```cpp
 registry.on_construct<clazz>().connect<entt::invoke<&clazz::func>>();